-The Radar Energy 57 wheels try to build on the tradition of small outdoor wheels started with the famous Krypto Impulse.
+The Radar Energy 57 wheels are uncommon small outdoor wheels.
 Does that work?

 Outdoor roller skates differ from indoor skates mainly due to the wheels.
 For outdoors, usually softer, wider and larger wheels are recommended.
 Soft and larger wheels provide a smoother roll on non-smooth surfaces and terrain.
 In contrast Kryptonics introduced in the early 1990s the “Krypto Impulse”, an outdoor wheel, which was the same shape as indoor freestyle wheels, only 57 mm in diameter and 32 mm wide.
 The polyurethane was Kryptonic’s legendary very elastic 78A compound.
 In addition the smaller wheels reduce the weight of the skates: 100 g (3.5 oz) less per skate compared to 62 mm diameter wheels, up to 150 g (5.2 oz) less compared to 65 mm wheels.
 This brought together a perfect mixture of the good roll on rough surfaces with the agile skating of smaller wheels and lighter skates.

 25 years later, the Impulse are hard to find second-hand, and there were no comparable wheels until Riedell launched the Radar Energy 57 wheels last year.
 These wheels come in the identical shape and durometer as the Impulse.
 It is a 57 mm diameter version of the very popular Energy wheels, which are available also in larger 62 mm and 65 mm diameter.
 Two wheels, same size, same hardness, but 25 years difference.